Federation of European Professional Photographers

 The Federation of European Professional Photographers or Federation of European Photographers (FEP) is a nonprofit organization that organizes national professional photographers associations in the geographic area represented by the Council of Europe and has 25 member organizations in some 21 countries (2024).
 FEP is officially headquartered in Brussels.
 The Secretariat is in Rome.
 As the central reference authority for Photography in the European Union, it represents over 50.000 professional photographers in Europe.

 The FEP is composed of the national professional associations of the following countries: Austria, Belarus, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Georgia, Germany, Iceland, Ireland, Italy, Norway, Portugal, Slovakia, Spain, Sweden, The Netherlands, Ukraine and United Kingdom.

 Core principles

-The FEP defends the rights of professional photographers directly and in communion with national and international organisations. about-insetIt represents the interests of member associations on a global scale on topics like education, training, professional standards, authors rights etc. The FEP cooperates in the organisation of national events of member associations and international congresses, and promotes an exchange of keynote speakers.
+The FEP defends the rights of professional photographers directly and in communion with national and international organisations.
+It represents the interests of member associations on a global scale on topics like education, training, professional standards, authors rights, etc. The FEP cooperates in the organisation of national events of member associations and international congresses, and promotes an exchange of keynote speakers.